Miami Lakes, Florida: Parks and recreation

-The town of Miami Lakes has 100+ parks, mini parks, tot lots, greenways and trails located throughout, including Miami Lakes Optimist Park, Royal Oaks Park, Town of Miami Lakes Youth Center and Veterans Park.
+The Town of Miami Lakes has 100+ parks, mini parks, tot lots, green-ways and trails located throughout, including Miami Lakes Optimist Park, Veterans Park and Royal Oaks Park.

+Transportation

+Miami Lakes is serviced by several Miami-Dade metrobus routes, including the 37, 54, and 75.

 Cultural institutions

 Veterans Memorial

 Miami Lakes has a unique indoor veterans memorial located at the Royal Oaks Park Community Center.
 The memorial is a 50-foot-long mural that features a combination of two digitized paintings of military scenes throughout U.S. history, wood carvings, stained glass, and hand-made glass mosaics molded from leaves of Miami Lakes' trees.
 The centerpiece of the artwork consists of the seals from each of the US military service branches and the POW/MIA seal.
 The memorial was inaugurated on Memorial Day of 2011.
 The artists are Alfred Darmanin and Michelle Stecco.

 The veterans memorial titled "V is for Veterans" was unveiled in front of Miami Lakes Town Hall on September 4, 2014.
 The artwork was created by Stephanie Jaffe Werner.